hecarson/blockchain-simulator/README.md

 ## Overview

-This project is made with Vite, React, and Tailwind CSS.
+Programmable blockchain simulator made with Vite, React, and Tailwind CSS.

+Simulation is configured with init scripts.
+Examples are given in the `public` directory.
+The latest init script is `init-script2.js`.

 ## Setup